lewagon/dotfiles/01-Ruby/06-Parsing/02-Numbers-and-Letters/README.md

 ## Key learning points

-- What's a JSON file ?
-How is it close from the structure of a ruby hash ?
+- What's a JSON file?
+How is it close from the structure of a ruby hash?
-- How could you refactor your code to separate the responsibilities of each method ?
+- How could you refactor your code to separate the responsibilities of each method?

 ## Further suggestions & resources